Chisomgold/Data-Analysis-Project/README.md

 # Insights

 Result of data analysed shows that out of a total 1000 records for all 3 branches in 3 months, Branch A, located in Lagos, has the highest number of customer visits, although each branch had more than 300 customers.
-As regards the 6 product lines, food and beverages, and fashion and accessories have a higher purchase rate; both of these product lines are heavily dominated by female customers.
+As regards the 6 product lines, food and beverages and fashion and accessories have a higher purchase rate; both of these product lines are heavily dominated by female customers.
 * Results also show that female customers spend the most, in terms of product and quantity in this supermarket.

 * Also, branch B located in Abuja, reported the lowest overall customer rating, but based on gender, branch A in Lagos has lower female- customer satisfaction.